danae/hku-makerskills/README.md

 For the reading of the MCP3008 I use the [AdaFruit MCP3008 library](https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/mcp3008).

-Example code to test the temperature sensor (`tempSensorTest.py` in the repo):
+Example code to test the temperature sensor (`tempSensorTest.py` in the repository):
 ```python
 import time
 import Adafruit_GPIO.SPI as SPI
 from Adafruit_MCP3008 import MCP3008

 # Constants for the SPI connection
 spi_port = 0
 spi_device = 0
 mcp = MCP3008(spi=SPI.SpiDev(spi_port,spi_device))

 while True:
   channeldata = mcp.read_adc(0)
   volts = channeldata * (5.0 / 1024.0)